Ant0yne/vintend-frontend-react-exercise/README.md

 - better design for search bar (a button to search, design when the input is focus, etc)
 - Not displaying all the pages at once when too many page of offers
 - add a screen message when successfully sign up
-- when on mobile, opening the sign up and log in modal above it (and not closing it)
+- when on mobile, opening the sign up and log in modal above mobile menu (and not closing it)
-- designing the 404 page
+- component for sign/log/sell button
 - dryer code

 _not sure_

 - merging the sign up and log in modal in one component
-- creating a component for the inputs
+- creating a/some components for the inputs